 3. What do Naturopathic Physicians mean by “treating the whole person”?

 Naturopathic doctors (NDs) follow six guiding principles that serve as a philosophical platform for all of naturopathic medicine.
 The principles influence how NDs think about medicine, make clinical decisions, and most importantly, how you are treated as a patient.
 Treat the whole person is one of these six core principles.

 Multiple factors contribute to your health, including: diet, lifestyle, genetics, psycho-emotional make up, spirituality, socioeconomic position, environmental issues, and more.
 While most primary care providers are trained to treat the body, few also address matters of the mind and spirit, elements that are equally important.
 Licensed naturopathic doctors are trained to uncover, evaluate, and address relevant obstacles to healing.
 They take extra time with patients and provide highly individualized care.

 Guided by the Therapeutic Order, naturopathic doctors focus on identifying the underlying cause(s) of your health concerns and empowering you to engage actively in restoring and managing your own health.
 Research shows that whole-person care often leads to higher patient satisfaction and improved outcomes.

 All information was pulled from the American Association for Naturopathic Physicians (AANP).
-For additional questions, please see the AANP FAQs page linked to the image below.
+For additional questions, please see the AANP FAQs page linked to the image above.